UnitedEffects/ueauth/README.md

 You can apply "client_skip_consent" = true to a client definition's metadata and this will signal the interaction to assume consent.
 Only do this for first-party clients (those controlled by the authgroup).

 ## Alpha TODO
+* Register link on login?
+Also test new interaction cleanup.
 * clean up fonts!
-* Register link on login?
 * Views
     * clean and brand (done)
     * common background page...